 It all starts so excitingly!
-The dream is big, the energy is high, the people are with me, how can I fail when everything feels so right?
+The dream is big, the energy is high, the people are with you, how can you fail when everything feels so right?

 One year later, no money, no prospects, no light at the end of the tunnel.
 You can hear a faint sucking noise and can picture the toilet being flushed and you going down with the rest of the…

-Shit happens.
-As bright a vision as I had at the beginning of my journey, it couldn’t erase the hard reality of that moment when I paused to take stock and realized I was out-gunned, out-numbered and out-of-energy.
+Stuff happens.
+As bright a vision as you had at the beginning of your journey, it can’t erase the hard reality of that moment when you pause to take stock and realize: you’re out-gunned, out-numbered and out-of-energy.

 This is the real test.

 Do you truly believe in what you’re doing?
 Do you feel it is a worthy dream?
 A dream worth risking your child’s education?

 If the answer is no: Game over.
 Insert coin.